pursuit-curriculum/lab-dynamic-routes-express/README.md

 - You should use an `anchor` tag with an `href` to link to the next 'page'

+## Favorite things

+- Create a models folder
+- Inside the models folder create a file `favorites.js`
+- In `favorites.js` create an array of 3-10 strings of your favorite things.
+- Import your favorite things into `app.js`
+- Create an index route for your favorite things
+- Create a show route for your favorite things

 ## Bonus

 Start or continue working on Express UFO